Colaba railway station

 Colaba Railway Station was a railway station on the Bombay, Baroda and Central India Railway (BB&CI) located in Colaba in then South Bombay (now South Mumbai).

 The original BB&CI terminus was at Grant Road.
 This was subsequently extended to Churchgate in 1870 and to Colaba, at the southern tip of the island, in 1873.
 However, by the 1920s, the Government of Bombay ordered the Railway to hand over the section between Churchgate and Colaba to facilitate the development of Backbay Reclamation project, now Nariman Point.
 After the new Bombay Central station was opened in 1930, the line between Churchgate and Colaba was closed and removed.

 The Old Station

 By 1864, the BB&CI Railway established a foothold in the city, with its terminus at Grant Rd.
 The line was then extended to the Bombay Backbay station by 1866, and it started its regular local service to Viraur the following year.
 In the year 1872, the railway obtained permission from the Bombay Government to extend the line to Colaba, and to build a goods station.
 The station was built, but permission was provided only to erect only a semi-permanent structure mainly out of timber, this too on the condition that the 'railway' (line) would be shifted to some other location between Colaba and Marine Lines, if any further reclamation scheme was required so.
 This came into effect later, in 1930.
-According to a report from 29 September 1873, the station was to be opened to mainline passenger traffic from 1 October 1873.
+According to a report from 29 September 1873, the station was opened to mainline passenger traffic from 1 October 1873.